bwcompton/EcoAssess/inst/aboutMassachusetts.md

 This web tool provides access to landscape ecological models that estimate ecological integrity and the contribution to regional connectivity of every location in the northeastern United States.
 It is intended to help conservation practitioners strategically conserve land that supports viable ecosystems and wildlife populations.
 You can view Indices of Ecological Integrity (IEI) and ecoConnect across the Northeast or produce reports for designated project areas (e.g., parcels) summarizing IEI and ecoConnect.

 **There are two versions** of this app: the **regional** version that applies to 13 states in the Northeast, and the new **Massachusetts** version with MassGIS parcel and protected open space data.
 Both versions use the same IEI and ecoConnect data, and will give the same results for the same project areas.
-Pick <u>switch</u> to switch between versions.
+Click "switch" on the left pane to switch between versions.

 The **center** pane displays maps of IEI and ecoConnect and provides tools for navigation